sxwvn/sxwvn.github.io/_chapters/02-02-pure-data.md

 $ mkdir hole
 ```

 Now I'm going to transfer a few amounts of things that I trust you will take good care of.
-Because unlike me, you are *strong.&#32;*You will not let the toughest winter bring you down.
+Because unlike me, you are *strong. *You will not let the toughest winter bring you down.
 You are *brave*.
 You're not afraid to deal with the beasts from your nightmares head on.
 You are as *solid* as the rocks on where your family's cabin was built and remained for generations to generations.

 *You are everything I ever wanted to become.*